delabassee/odl2021-lab/lab7-record.md

 📝 Make sure to do this for all `SpeakerService.java` methods (`getByCompany`, `getByTrack`, `getSpeakersById`) as you just did for the `getAll` method.

-This approach, while more cumbersome, shows that methods can be added to customize records.
+This approach, while more cumbersome, shows that custom methods can be added to Records.

 ## Local Records (optional)